ysmood/nobone-sync/readme.md

 - To only watch `js`, `css` and `jpg`: `'**/*.@(js|css|jpg)'`
 - To ignore `js` and `css` file: `['**', '!**/*.@(js|css)']`

-Use larger pollingInterval if there are too many files to be watched.
+Use larger `pollingInterval` if there are too many files to be watched.

 #### Push a Path to Remote

-Push a file or directory to remote server
+Push a file or directory to remote server:

     nobone-sync -u localPath host[:port]/path/to/dir